Alvin Kamara

-Alvin Mentian Kamara (born July 25, 1995) is an American football running back for the New Orleans Saints of the National Football League (NFL).
-He played college football at Tennessee after transferring from Hutchinson Community College and was drafted by the Saints in the third round of the 2017 NFL Draft.
-He was named the NFL Rookie of the Year in 2017, has been a Pro Bowler in all five of his NFL seasons, and is a two-time second-team All-Pro.
-In 2020, Kamara became the second player in NFL history to score six rushing touchdowns in a single game, tying Ernie Nevers.
+Alvin Mentian Kamara (born July 25, 1995) is an American professional football running back for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Tennessee Volunteers after transferring from Hutchinson Community College and was selected by the Saints in the third round of the 2017 NFL draft.
+Kamara was named the NFL Rookie of the Year in 2017, was named a Pro Bowler in his first five NFL seasons, and is a two-time second-team All-Pro.
+In 2020, Kamara became the second player in NFL history to score six rushing touchdowns in a single game.
+Four years later, he became the Saints' all-time rushing leader.

-Early life and high school career
+Early life

 Kamara was born to a Liberian mother.
 He attended Norcross High School in Norcross, Georgia.
-He played high school football for the Blue Devils football team.
-As a junior in 2011 he rushed for 1,300 yards with 17 touchdowns.
-As a senior in 2012 he rushed for 2,264 yards with 26 touchdowns, and caught 22 passes for 286 yards and five touchdowns in leading his high school to its first state championship.
+Kamara played high school football for the Blue Devils football team.
+As a junior in 2011, he rushed for 1,300 yards with 17 touchdowns.
+As a senior in 2012, Kamara rushed for 2,264 yards with 26 touchdowns, and caught 22 passes for 286 yards and five touchdowns in leading his high school to its first state championship.